Category Archives: politics

 Detroit went bankrupt last year, the largest US city to do so since New York in 1970.
 As with New York’s bankruptcy, Detroit’s was used to cancel old debts and rewrite ill-thought contracts.
 Detroit also got to jail some crooked politicians including mayor Kilpatrick, described as “a walking crime wave.”
 But the city and county have no easy path out of bankruptcy as both city and county are likely insolvent.
 That is, they spend more than they take in despite massive out-state funding, and high taxes, 10% above the state level.
 To make matters worse, they are losing population at the rate of 1% or so per year.
 It’s hard to fund a city built for 2 million on the tax revenue of 1/3 as many, especially when they are mostly unemployed.
 Unless a lot changes soon, another bankruptcy is almost inevitable — likely this time at the county level.

-We got in this state, largely as a result of a 50 year war between the black, solidly Democrat, somewhat anarchist, political establishment of Detroit, and the white, stayed, mostly Republican out state.
-The white population fled following the riots of the 60s and the richer black population soon followed.
-The remainder stayed, trapped in slowly decaying neighborhoods as the city went broke.
-White flight allowed the black community to develop its own, Motown culture, but except for the music industry, it has not benefitted from this culture.
+We got in this predicament, largely as a result of a 50 year war between the black political establishment of the city, solidly Democrat, crooked, somewhat anarchist, and the white, stayed, mostly Republican out-state.
+The white population fled following Detroits riots of the 60s, and the richer black population soon followed.
+The remainder, poor, old and black, stayed, trapped in slowly decaying neighborhoods, relying on flashy, crooked politicians as the city went broke.
+White flight allowed the black community to develop its own, Motown culture, but except for the music industry, Detroit has not benefitted from this culture.

 Detroit's murder rate, 45/100,000, is the highest in the US.
 It's coming down but not that fast.